Measures such as screening, labelling, and restricting access are used to prevent the entry of potential projectiles into the MRI environment

 - Ferromagnetic objects concealed under blankets, in pockets or folds of clothing or stowed on transport equipment1

-- The MRI fringe field is clearly demarcated and secured by trained staff1,3.
+- The MRI fringe field is clearly demarcated and secured by trained staff.1

 Labelling

-- Equipment and objects are labelled according to the ASTM (formerly known as the American Society for Testing and Materials) standards for safety in the MRI environment as follows4:
+- Equipment and objects are labelled according to the ASTM (formerly known as the American Society for Testing and Materials) standards for safety in the MRI environment as follows:

 - MRI safe – objects that pose no known hazards in all MRI environments

-- MRI conditional – objects that are safe when used in a specific manner within specific MRI environments, with limitations on usability or the testing that was performed on it
+- MRI conditional – objects that are acceptable when used in a specific manner within specific MRI environments, with limitations on usability or the testing that was performed on it

 - MRI unsafe – objects that pose a known threat or hazard in all MRI environments